-- 6.40 As new homes are completed and occupied within the Masterplan Area, a successive wave of economic and social benefits will be generated for the local area.
-These benefits could include enhanced economic activity rates and labour force capacity, and enhanced local spending power through the new population. - In order to calculate the benefits of the housing development proposed as part of the 6.41 Masterplan proposals we have had regard to: - Average household size; - Average working age population; - Average economic activity rates; and - Average convenience and comparison retail spend per capita. - 6.42 Using the latest data on average household size, indicates that just under 200 residential units could result in around 465 additional residents. - 6.43 New housing makes an important contribution to the competitiveness of towns and cities by providing accommodation that will appeal to existing workers, as well as attracting new skilled people to live in the area. - Applying the average working age population to the additional resident population, it is 6.44 estimated that an additional 290 residents of working age will be attracted to the Masterplan Area. - 6.45 This would make an important contribution to the on-going competitiveness of Hartlepool in terms of maintaining a labour force and the supply of labour available to local businesses and prospective business investors.
+- 6.40 As new homes are completed and occupied within the Masterplan area, a successive wave of economic and social benefits will be generated for the local area.
+These benefits could include enhanced economic activity rates and labour force capacity, and enhanced local spending power through the new population. - 6.41 In order to calculate the benefits of the housing development proposed as part of the Masterplan proposals we have had regard to: - Average household size; - Average working age population; - Average economic activity rates; and - Average convenience and comparison retail spend per capita. - 6.42 Using the latest data on average household size, we calculate that just under 200 residential units could result in around 465 additional residents. - 6.43 New housing makes an important contribution to the competitiveness of towns and cities by providing accommodation that will appeal to existing workers, as well as attracting new skilled people to live in the area. - 6.44 Applying the average working age population to the additional resident population, it is estimated that an additional 290 residents of working age will be attracted to the Masterplan area. - 6.45 This would make an important contribution to the on-going competitiveness of Hartlepool in terms of maintaining a labour force and the supply of labour available to local businesses and prospective business investors.

-- Of these additional residents, applying the average economic activity rates, we estimate 6.46 that in the region of 185 of the new residents will be in employment. - An occupied new home represents a net gain to the local economy.
-Each new person 6.47 has a spend power associated with both comparison and convenience goods.
-Based on the additional 290 residents that have been calculated as a result of the Masterplan proposals, it is calculated: - An additional expenditure of £813,450 per annum on comparison goods; and - An additional expenditure of £520,840 per annum on convenience goods.
+- 6.46 Of these additional residents, applying the average economic activity rates, we estimate that in the region of 185 of the new residents will be in employment. - 6.47 An occupied new home represents a net gain to the local economy.
+Each new person has a spend power associated with both comparison and convenience goods.
+Based on the additional 290 residents that we have calculated as a result of the Masterplan proposals, we calculate: - An additional expenditure of £813,450 per annum on comparison goods; and - An additional expenditure of £520,840 per annum on convenience goods.